 Campaign Finance Reform - HB 569 by Rep. Schenck and SB 1382 by Sen. Latvala would eliminate Committees of Continuous Existence (CCEs) and all associated reporting requirements.
 There are significant differences between the House and Senate bills, but both sides appear to be raising the contribution limits to \$3000 for statewide elections.
 In the present form the House s would increase the limit to \$3,000 for all races, but the Senate would keep the current contribution limit of \$500 to candidates.
-HB 569 passed out of the House and SB 1382 has one committee remaining.
+HB 569 passed out of the House and SB 1382 is scheduled to be heard on the Senate floor on Wednesday.

 Repeal of Renewable Gasoline Standard - SB 320 by Sen. Evers and HB 4001 by Rep. Gaetz would repeal the Florida Renewable Fuel Standard Act that was enacted in 2008 (HB 7135).
 The Act requires that all gas sold after 2010, with exceptions, must contain 9-10% fuel ethanol.
-HB 4001 passed out of the House and SB 320 is scheduled to be heard on Tuesday in the Senate, but was amended to encourage the use of ethanol instead of repealing the standard all together.
+HB 4001 passed out of the House and SB 320 was amended on the Senate floor to repeal the standard all together and to match the House bill.

 Water Quality Trading Credits - HB 713 by Rep. Pigman and SB 754 by Sen. Grimsley would allow water quality trading programs to be established throughout Florida, building on a pilot program in the lower St. John River basin.
 The water quality credit trading would be a voluntary, market based approach to promote water protection and restoration.
 The trading would allow pollutant reductions to be environmentally valued in the form of credits, which could be traded on a local market.
-HB 713 is ready for the floor and SB 754 passed out of its second committee.
+HB 713 and SB 754 are ready for floor action.

 Establishment of TMDLs by DEP - SB 1864 (formerly 7154) by Sen. Dean and HB 7157 by Rep. Santiago would ratify rules that have been adopted by Florida's DEP and allow the rules to go into effect.
 The rules set total maximum daily loads (TMDLs) for specific impaired water bodies in Florida, but they are not connected to the NNC rules.
+HB 7157 is on the floor and SB 1864 is scheduled to be heard in its last committee on Monday.

 Permit Streamlining - SB 1684 by Sen. Altman and HB 999 by Rep. Patronis would streamline permitting at the local and state level and reduce Title V fees.
 Additionally, the bill would require Dept. of Agriculture to establish a water supply planning program to address the future needs of agriculture.
-Both bills passed out of their second committee.
+HB 999 is ready for the floor and SB 1684 is scheduled to be heard in its last committee on Monday.

 Public Records - SB 714 by Sen. Simmons and HB 649 by Rep. Cummings would exempt from the public records laws any proprietary confidential business information of a private or out-of-state entity that submits a bid for a utility project to a municipal electric utility.
 Utility projects include renewable energy and improving delivery or diversification of fuel.
-HB 649 is ready for the floor and SB 714 passed out of its second committee.
+HB 649 passed out of the House and SB 714 is ready for the floor.

 Workers' Compensation - SB 662 by Sen. Hays and HB 605 by Rep. Hudson would address a loophole in the workers' compensation system that allows physicians to dispense repackaged drugs and charge employers drug prices that greatly exceed the statutory reimbursement for the same medications dispensed by pharmacies.
 If the bill passes, it should reduce workers' compensation rates.
-Both bills passed out of their second committee.
+SB 662 is scheduled to be heard in its last committee on Tuesday and HB 605 has passed out of its second committee.